 It prevents decay: Aside from the fact that the dental decal has been drilled out, the glass ionomer added to the composite filling releases a little amount of fluoride for additional protection.
 This is beneficial for patients with a high risk of dental decay.

 It maintains tooth health: Aside from preventing dental decay, the cosmetic dental filling also helps to prevent further fracture by blocking small and medium-sized dental cavities.
 Thus, it preserves the healthy tooth structure.
 The dental materials used for tooth filling can hold the tooth structure together tightly to prevent further fracture.

 It builds up tooth structure: The composite tooth filling material also functions as bonding, which fills in worn-out areas, chips, or minor gaps, in the teeth.
 This gives the teeth a better appearance and function.

 Maintenance of Cosmetic Teeth Filling

-One of the appealing features of the cosmetic teeth filling is that it can be easily maintained.
+One of the appealing features of cosmetic teeth filling is that it can be easily maintained.
 Maintaining the cosmetic teeth filling does not require any special cleaning solutions or instruments.
 You can maintain it like your natural tooth by following your normal oral hygiene practices like flossing and brushing with your toothpaste, toothbrush, and mouth rinse.

-In case you notice any crack or chip in your cosmetic teeth filling, kindly visit your dentist for dental assistance as soon as possible.
+In case you notice any crack or chip in your cosmetic teeth filling, kindly visit your dentist near me for dental assistance as soon as possible.
 Your dentist would either repair the dental filling or replace it totally as the case may be to prevent further tooth pain or tooth decay.

 If you have a cracked, chipped or damaged tooth or you are experiencing any symptoms of dental decay and you feel that cosmetic dental filling is ideal for you, kindly contact URBN Dental.